Sockudo

 }

 *_any grants are checked first. *_own grants require an identified actor, an identified original creator, and a constant-time match between actor client_id and original creator client_id.
 Trusted app-key server requests bypass as privileged operations.
+For token-authenticated compatibility clients, an operation-supplied clientId is metadata only after the authenticated actor and capability check succeeds; it is never identity proof.

 Limits